Table of Contents

 Start talking mama, because we can hear you!

-They’ll have started growing little hair all over their bodies and an ultrasound can tell you what gender they are, if you want and if they are co-operating with the sonographer that is.
+They’ll have started growing little hair all over their bodies and ultrasound can tell you what gender they are, if you want and if they are cooperating with the sonographer that is.

-By week 22 they will have eyebrows and eyelids, but the irises of their eyes will not yet be coloured.
+By week 22 they will have eyebrows and eyelids, but the irises of their eyes will not yet be colored.
 Week 23 will see little teeth buds in their gums growing.

 Getting Out & About with Twins